jasonjb82/jasonjb82.github.io/about.md

 I grew to love nature and the outdoors.</p>

 <p>I decided to further my studies in Remote Sensing, which is a very data rich field and thoroughly enjoyed
 working with a wide range of datasets.
-This is where I got to combine my passion for the environment and also my love for computers and technology.</p>
+This is where I got to combine my love for the environment and a with my newfound passion for working with data and technology.</p>

 <p>After spending 5 years in Malaysia and building up my geospatial skills, I moved to Adelaide, South Australia
 to continue to develop my skills and competencies working on a wide range of multi-disciplinary projects.</p>